Jean-Sébastien Giguère

 Jean-Sébastien Giguère (/fr/; born May 16, 1977) is a Canadian former professional ice hockey goaltender.
-He played with the Halifax Mooseheads in the Quebec Major Junior Hockey League (QMJHL), and was drafted 13th overall by the Hartford Whalers in the 1995 NHL Entry Draft.
+He played with the Halifax Mooseheads in the Quebec Major Junior Hockey League (QMJHL), and was drafted 13th overall by the Hartford Whalers in the 1995 NHL entry draft.
 He played in the Calgary Flames organization for three seasons before joining the Mighty Ducks of Anaheim in 2000.

 In the 2003 NHL playoffs, Giguère anchored the seventh-seeded Mighty Ducks on their run to the Stanley Cup Finals, where he became the fifth player in NHL history to win the Conn Smythe Trophy despite not winning the Stanley Cup in the same season.
 Giguere ultimately won the Stanley Cup with the Ducks in 2007.

 His later career included stints in Toronto and Colorado.
 Giguère holds the Anaheim Ducks' franchise record for career wins and shutouts and was the last active NHL player who had played for the Hartford Whalers.

 Playing career

 Early career

 As a youth, Giguère played in the 1990 and 1991 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from the Mille Îles area of Laval, Quebec.

-After his four-year major junior career that included QMJHL Second Team All-Star honours in 1997, the Hartford Whalers drafted Giguère 13th overall in the 1995 NHL Entry Draft with a pick acquired from the New York Rangers in exchange for Pat Verbeek.
-Giguère made his NHL debut with the Whalers, playing eight games at the end of the 1996–97 season.
+After his four-year major junior career that included QMJHL Second Team All-Star honours in 1997, the Hartford Whalers drafted Giguère 13th overall in the 1995 NHL entry draft with a pick acquired from the New York Rangers in exchange for Pat Verbeek.
+Giguère made his NHL debut with the Whalers, playing eight games during the 1996–97 season.

 On August 25, 1997 (by which time the Whalers had relocated to become the Carolina Hurricanes), Giguère was traded to the Calgary Flames, along with centre Andrew Cassels, for forward Gary Roberts and goaltender Trevor Kidd.
 Giguère then played the entirety of the 1997–98 season in the American Hockey League (AHL) with Calgary's minor league affiliate, the Saint John Flames.
 He recorded a 2.46 goals against average (GAA) and a .926 save percentage in 31 games in his professional rookie season with Saint John.
 Giguère spent a total of four seasons in the Flames organization, making brief 15- and seven-game appearances with Calgary in 1998–99 and 1999–2000, respectively, while spending most of his time in the AHL.